-In 1833, a new book, The Life and Adventures of Colonel David Crockett of West Tennessee and later republished as Sketches and Eccentricities of Colonel David Crockett of West Tennessee, was published anonymously but was written by either Matthew St. Clair Clarke or James Strange French.
+In 1833, a new book, The Life and Adventures of Colonel David Crockett of West Tennessee, later republished as Sketches and Eccentricities of Colonel David Crockett of West Tennessee, was published anonymously but was believed to have been written by either Matthew St. Clair Clarke or James Strange French.
 Both names are found in historical references.^{12,13} Like Paulding's play, this book established Crockett as a legendary frontiersman and promoted the caricature more than the true man.